bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 # Store Logs API

 The Store Logs API allows merchants to track events in their store.
 Each event creates an entry in the log.
-You can send these entries into external systems to process events over time.
+You can retrieve and send these entries into external systems to process events over time.
 For example, you can see how often merchants request shipping quotes from a carrier.
 You can also catch errors that occur on a store.

 The store logs track events from all storefront channels.
 Examples of events include sign-ups for newsletters and changes to an order status.
 You can retrieve entries for 365 days after their timestamp.

-This guide shows you how to retrieve store logs with various filters.
+This guide demonstrates how to use the Store Logs API.
 For more info, see the [Store Logs API reference](/api-reference/store-management/store-logs).

 ## Get store logs